 2. Know where to improve

 Let’s say, a customer recently has returned your product due to some reason.
 Now, you can ask them the reason why they sent the product back.
 If it’s the product’s efficiency or some fault, you can certainly work on it to minimize such returns in the future.
 Ask your customer about your prices compared to your peers.
 If your customers say that your company is charging more than your competitors, then it is certainly worth considering the price factor.
 In the process of becoming competitive, you don’t want to lose your valuable customers.
+For example, during the festival let’s consider Christmas, you can provide Christmas accounting services to them.

 3. Get inspiration for new ideas